xockcin/bitgame-classic/DIARY.md

 I have not put in Redux yet, and might not.
 Need to review useContext first.

 Next step is Difficulty, which will be a little tricky because I'll need to review and reimplement that algorithm that finds all the answers.
 For now I will spend some time reading the documentation.

+### 6/18/23

+Componentized winscreen and gamescreen.
+The latter has a ton of props, perhaps too many.
+Should review how reducer and context work.